CS480UIC/cs480-final-project-national_obesity_rate/documentation/glossary.md

-Entity name, synonyms and description
+1.Entity name, synonyms and description

 nation: synonyms are country, nation refers to the country as a whole, for our project its the US.
 When looking at the data of the nation it is a compilation of all of the states to get a single number for them all, despite the various differences between them
 State: synonyms are land, area, state refers to the an area of the nation that is claimed/labeled properly, we are looking at specific states to grab data from in the U.S